As a full-time traveler, it helps to have the right tools in your belt.

 3. be smart

 Book smarts, street smarts and good old common sense will help lower your chances of stupid mistakes and disasters on the road.
-Read up on your destination.
-Take the right steps before you travel and know how to stay safe as a solo traveler.

 4. get apps